ChrisSantosLang/redscience/docs/source/releases/games.rst

 --------------------

 Test each of the clickable elements and test that it displays appropriate errors for invalid entries.
+Create and play 3on15line, Treblecross15, 3P-Misere-Notakto, 3P-Notakto, 4on7sq, 5on15sq, Connect6-19x19, Tapatan, Achi, 9-Holes, Qubic-4, Connect4,
+3P-MostWins-3x4, 3P-LeastLoses-3x4, Wild-TTT-6sq3143,
+RockPaperScissors, 3P-9X-HideSeek, Shopping9, 4P-TrendSetter,
+3P-PublicGoods, NeedyTrust, RichTrust, 3Blotto13, KBeauty9, and
+StagHunt.

 Potential Mockups
 -----------------